Kimxons/kimxons.github.io/src/content/blog/supabase-and-django.md

 - Create a Supabase Table
   1. In the Supabase dashboard, go to the "Table Editor."
-  2. Create a new table, for example, todos, with columns:
+  2. Create a new table, for our case, todos, with columns:
      - id (UUID, primary key)
      - task (text)
      - completed (boolean)
+     - created_at (DateTime)
+     - updated_at (DateTime)
-- Fetch Data from Supabase in Django
+- Fetching Data from Supabase in Django
-- Create a service layer to handle Supabase interactions.
-Create a file `myapp/services/supabase_service.py`:
+- We create a service layer to handle Supabase interactions. ~ `myapp/services/supabase_service.py`:

 ```python
 from supabase import create_client, Client